jembi/JeMPI/documentation/ui-user-guide.md

 ![Custorm search options](.gitbook/assets/58.png)

 1. Select the **REFINE SEARCH** button
-2. There are 2 types of searches that can be done i.e. Custom search and a normal search
+2. There are 2 types of searches that can be done, i.e., Custom search and a normal search
 3. The system displays the Custom search option (default view)
 4. Select the field type, enter a field value and the match type
 5. You can also add more than one rule if applicable and select the SEARCH button